BIOGOHITSZ/Prot2GO/readme.md

 **Important:**
 i write the codes in different machines, so the datapathes in the scripts may be incorrect,please update the path with respect to the true path. what is more, hyper-parameters in our model is not the best, which means you can change them to get better results.

+# Abstract
+Protein is the main material basis of living organisms and plays crucial role in life activities.
+Understanding the function of protein is of great significance for new drug discovery, disease treatment and vaccine development.
+In recent years, with the widespread application of deep learning in bioinformatics, researchers have proposed many deep learning models to predict protein functions.
+However, the existing deep learning methods usually only consider protein sequences, and thus cannot effectively integrate multi-source data to annotate protein functions.
+In this article, we propose the Prot2GO model, which can integrate protein sequence and PPI network data to predict protein functions.
+We utilize an improved biased random walk algorithm to extract the features of PPI network.
+For sequence data, we use a convolutional neural network to obtain the local features of the sequence and a recurrent neural network to capture the long-range associations between amino acid residues in protein sequence.
+Moreover, Prot2GO adopts the attention mechanism to identify protein motifs and structural domains.
+Experiments show that Prot2GO model achieves the state-of-the-art performance on multiple metrics.